rimarin/rimarin.github.io/content/blog/hitchhiking-adventures.md

 ### Italy, Grosseto, 2019

 This was my first time hitchhiking alone.
 As far as I remember, I need to reach the village of Rispescia, ~8km far from Grosseto.

+"Meno social, più socialismo"

 ### The Netherlands, Utrecht/Amsterdam/Njimegen, 2022

+> _"Onbezonnen, dagen in de zon, en eindeloze nachten, het komt wel weer"_ ~ Froujke

 After a long stop from this foolish activity - with the collaboration of a pandemic - in summer 2022 I planned to visit the Netherlands on a low budget.